-Lighten up your meals with our Kale Lentil Salad.
+Brighten up your meals with our Kale Lentil Salad.
 Filled with refreshing greens, crunchy pistachios, and savory lentils, this recipe is ideal for days when you just don’t feel like heating up your kitchen.
-This salad is also perfect for school or work, and is a great alternative to other traditional lunch options.
-Plus, it’s fresh and homemade, which means that the flavors will be out of this world!
-And, thanks to the high fiber and protein contents, this is a recipe that will satisfy you and your family for hours on end.
+This salad is also perfect for school or work and is a great alternative to other traditional lunch options.
+Prepare a double batch of lentils to use in other recipes or buy prepared lentils to add to this nourishing salad.
+Thanks to the high fiber and protein contents, this is a recipe that will satisfy you and your family for hours on end.
 This salad is also vegan and naturally gluten-free, so this is one recipe that you can feel good about eating!
 Need more inspiration?
 Try pairing it with our Spinach and Mushroom Crustless Quiche, Sweet Potato and Pinto Bean Burrito, or Butternut Squash Meatloaf Muffins for a well-rounded plant-based meal.

 Not only is this salad dressing all natural and low in sodium, but it also is enriched with tahini, which is made from toasted ground hulled sesame seeds.
 Traditionally, this is served as a dip on its own, or incorporated into hummus, as it has a delicate roasted sesame flavor without the sweetness common to many nut and seed butters.
 While it has a slightly bitter taste, it tastes phenomenal when paired with lemon juice.
 Plus, the tahini adds a healthy twist on the traditional salad dressing by providing iron, which is crucial to biologic functions, including respiration, energy production, DNA synthesis, and cell proliferation.
 When we are deficient in iron, we become anemic, which is when the body lacks oxygen due to a reduced amount of red blood cells (2).
 As a result, a person may be tired and short of breath.
 So, it’s important to make sure that we are getting adequate iron in our diets, and consuming tahini is a great way to accomplish that.